Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Add-AzureRmSqlDatabaseToFailoverGroup.md

 ```

 ## DESCRIPTION
-Cmdlet to add Azure Sql Databases into a Failover Group
+Cmdlet to add Azure Sql Databases into a Failover Group.
+Database input parameters should be a Azure Sql Database Model object, which could be obtained either through pipelining or storing in Powershell environment variables with the Get_AzureRmSqlDatabase Cmdelet.

 ## EXAMPLES